kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 Search for and Install a remote NApp
 ************************************

-Now that you have published your NApp, you can find your NApp at |kytos_page|_, you can also look for other NApps published.
+Now that you have published your NApp, you can find it at |kytos_page|_, where you can also look for other NApps published.

 * Select the napp you want to install
 * Clone the NApp you want to install by folowing below commands